 The dangers of indirect speech coercion are especially severe in schools.
-This Court consistently recognized that "there are heightened concerns with protecting freedom of conscience from subtle coercive pressure in the elementary and secondary public schools."
+This Court has consistently recognized that "there are heightened concerns with protecting freedom of conscience from subtle coercive pressure in the elementary and secondary public schools."
 Kennedy v.
 Bremerton Sch.
-Dist., 142 S. Ct.
-2407, 2451 (2022) (Sotomayor, J., dissenting) (quoting Lee v.
+Dist., 597 U.S. 507, 574 (2022) (Sotomayor, J., dissenting) (quoting Lee v.
 Weisman, 505 U.S. 577, 592 (1992)).
 "The State exerts great authority and coercive power through mandatory attendance requirements, and because of the students' emulation of teachers as role models and the children's susceptibility to peer pressure."
 Edwards v.
 Aguillard, 482 U.S. 578, 584 (1987).